You are here

 Database Use:

-Access to online databases provided by Edith Garland Dupré Library is limited to current students, faculty, and staff of the University of Louisiana at Lafayette.
-Users on and off campus must log in with their ULID and password.
-Visitors can access online databases on-site when visiting the library or can use Library Search Guest Access to find limited research materials.
+Dupré Library's online databases are available only to current UL Lafayette students, faculty, and staff.
+Users must log in with their ULID and password.
+Non-affiliated individuals can access databases on-site or through Library Search Guest Access, but this access is limited to specific materials.

-Unauthorized and improper use of online databases and other online resources provided by Edith Garland Dupré Library can result in access revocation and/or disciplinary action.
-The library and vendors of electronic resource content reserve the right to identify and monitor suspicious activity involving library resources and services with usage statistics.
+For security reasons, accessing multiple databases or downloading large amounts of data in a short time may trigger a two-hour suspension of access.
+Unauthorized and improper use of the library's online resources may result in denial of access and/or disciplinary action.
+The library and its electronic resource vendors reserve the right to monitor suspicious activity through usage statistics.

 For questions about use, Ask a Librarian.